Antique Edwardian old cut diamond and opal cluster pendant 15 carat gold

 Era: Edwardian 1901-1910

-Metal: 15 carat gold and platinum, stamped
+Metal: 15 carat gold and platinum

 Gemstones: old cut diamond 4.98x4.68mm, rose cut diamonds x12, opals x12

-Weight: 6.9g
+Weight: 4.1g

-A delightful bar brooch, crafted in 15 carat gold and platinum, dating to the early 20th century.
+A delightful pendant, crafted in 15 carat gold and platinum, dating to the early 20th century.
 The focus of the piece is the large central cluster, formed of three layers, an outer ring of clear based 'jelly' opals, theses encircle a ring of rose cut diamonds and to the centre is a large old cut diamond.
 The gemstone settings all have crisp millgrain details, so typical of this period of jewellery design and the whole piece has clearly been created by a master, as the work is exemplary.